behind the scenes

 Precarious ice conditions frequently meant diversions onto the vertiginous sides of the gorge.
 At those times we were particularly glad of our minimalist filming equipment.

-We recorded most of the film score and narrative in Leh in summer 2017, under the supervision of Angchuk Ralam and other accomplished Ladakhi musicians.
+We recorded the film score in Leh in summer 2017, under the supervision of Angchuk Ralam, with the the assistance of other very accomplished local musicians.

-The film was edited in the UK over a three year period.
+The film was edited in the UK over a three to four year period.

 Director, camera, producer & editor